helpbuttons/hb-docs/docs/English/2philosophy.md

 ### Inclusion and accessibility

 Helpbuttons aims to be usable by non-technical people, translatable into any language, and deployable on modest infrastructure.
-Moderation is distributed across multiple admins, invitations allow private networks to grow through trust, and location can be hidden to protect privacy.
+Moderation is distributed across multiple coordinators, invitations allow private networks to grow through trust, and location can be hidden to protect privacy.

 ### Federation